AlphaBat

-AlphaBat (Korean: 알파벳; stylized as AlphaBAT) is a South Korean hiphop boy band formed by Simtong Entertainment in 2013.
+AlphaBat (stylized as AlphaBAT) is a South Korean hiphop boy band formed by Simtong Entertainment in 2013.
 They are currently under APB Entertainment.

 History

 Pre-debut

 AlphaBAT originally debuted in 2012 as a duo (Kyumin & Selin) under the agency YUB Entertainment.
 After leaving the agency, Kyumin left the group.
 Selin, now going by the stage name "I:ota", continued as a member of AlphaBAT, which grew from a duo to a nine-member group under the company Simtong Entertainment.

 2013-2014: Debut with AB City, Ttanttara, Answer

 Although their first performance for AB City was on November 12, 2013, when they recorded the music program Arirang: Simply Kpop, Simtong Entertainment's preferred official debut date for AlphaBAT was on November 14, 2013, the day AlphaBAT took their performance in M!
 Countdown.
 AlphaBAT's debut music video and song AB CITY was revealed on March 15.

 Later, the boys released a second Christmas-themed digital single Surprise Party, revealing the official name of AlphaBAT's fandom: "Alpha".

 Although their first performance was November 12, 2013, it was revealed that AlphaBAT would soon make their return in late February 2014 with their first mini album: Attention.
 Days before, they had released a single under the name of Always as a gift to their fans for supporting them.
 They finally revealed the full MV on the 25th, titled Ttanttara (딴따라).

 They returned on August 22, 2014 with their second mini album Answer.